CJ10110425/WaterWeb/README.md

 If you encounter any issues while visiting the website prototype or would like to provide feedback, please don't hesitate to contact us.
 You can fill out the form on the [Contact Us](https://waterweb.fly.dev/contact) page, and we will be more than happy to assist you.

+## Reference

+For design inspiration, this prototype is based on the [Chain - App Developer Website Template](https://templatemo.com/tm-570-chain-app-dev).

 We look forward to hearing your feedback and appreciate your visit!

 ## Contributors